Happy Earth Month!

 We're germinating basil, oregano, dill, spearmint, peppers and tomatoes.
 Since care instructions vary, newbie gardeners like myself are probably best to sticking with just a small variety of plants to start.

-Germinating the seeds: We labelled small square dipping sauce dishes, placed them on a single tray and lined them with 1 square of folding toilet paper, emptied approx. ½ of each packet of seeds onto the toilet paper, folded and dampened the paper with approx ½ tbsp of water, and then slid the tray into a large freezer bag (which we can reuse later!)
+Germinating the seeds: We labelled small square dipping sauce dishes, placed them on a single tray and lined them with 1 square of folding toilet paper, emptied approx. ½ of each packet of seeds onto the toilet paper, folded and dampened the paper with approx ½ tablespoon of water, and then slid the tray into a large freezer bag (which we can reuse later!)
 Each day we'll check on the paper to ensure that it stays damp.
 The seeds should start to germinate within a few days.

 Before filling prepared containers with soil, place them outside or on a garbage bag to prevent a mess.
 Once the seeds have germinated, dampen the soil and bury the seeds along with the paper beneath the soil (check your seed packets for the recommended depth!)
 Make sure to transfer the seed labels from germination to their new soil pots.
 Check on your plants daily, adhering to care instructions on your seed packets.
 Transplanting to larger containers may be needed later.
 Good luck!
 We'll be checking in with a garden update soon.